 One debatable suggestion in this plan is how much money is going towards retirement savings compared to paying down the student loan.
 If Joe determined he’d like to put more towards paying down his student loan we wouldn’t suggest otherwise, especially with the interest rate he’s paying.

 Another tip would be to start to add any raises, bonus, or additional income each year to student loan payments and continue to fund the 401(k).

 Either way, as long as the money is going towards long-term investments, or paying down the debt, Joe is making a good financial decision.

 Lastly, this plan doesn’t specifically take into account healthcare related expenses, instead, it groups it into the monthly variable expenses.
 Realistically, people don’t like to spend the time to get granular with their budgets, therefore it’s easier to figure whats available for variable expenses each month as a whole.
-If you feel the need to get into more detail I’d suggest filling out a full budgeting worksheet.
+If you feel the need to get into more detail I’d suggest filling out a full expense worksheet.

 This completes our financial planning for a recent college graduate example.
 By taking the time to develop a plan that’s automated, recurring, and disciplined, you can set yourself up for financial success.
 The biggest step is taking the time to put a plan in place.
 From there automation can do the rest.
 Once established, sit back and watch debt disappear, as wealth starts to grow.

 Levi is the Co-Founder, Financial Planner of Millennial Wealth, a fee-only financial planning firm for young professionals and tech industry employees.
 He is an avid sports fan, personal finance and investing geek, and enjoys a great TV show or movie.
 His mission is to help educate his generation about better money habits and provide financial planning services to those who want to start planning for their future today!